minskylab/blob/README.md

 └── tsconfig.json
 ```

-And if you want to put your `pages` folder into your `src` folder, you can do it with the following command:
+To move the pages folder into the src folder, use the following command:

 ```bash
 blob do "move the pages folder into the src folder"
 ```

-Resulting in:
+This will result in the following file structure:

 ```
 nextjs-starter/